 For over 30 years I have been involved with studying the geography of hazards.
 I started my career looking at the pre-EPA era practices for managing hazardous wastes and where such activities took place.
 More recently, I have focused on a range of urban flood hazards and community resilience.
 With a group of colleagues and students, I have considered the specific practices used at the community and family level that enable people to rebound from devastating events like hurricane, giant oil spills, and river floods.

-Examples of my work can be found in my books An Unnatural Metropolis, Perilous Place and Powerful Storms, and Southern Waters.
+Examples of my work can be found in my books An Unnatural Metropolis, Perilous Place and Powerful Storms, Southern Waters, and State of Disaster.